joaovbs96/OptiX-Path-Tracer/README.md

 - 11/27/18 - Added moving spheres;
 - 12/07/18 - Added constant, checkered and Perlin noise textures;
 - 12/08/18 - Added image textures;
+- 12/09/18 - Added lights and rectangles;
+- 12/12/18 - Added boxes and transforms(scale, rotations and translation);
+- 12/21/18 - Added volumes.
+Major changes were made to the random number generator to allow the renderer to escale to several thousand samples.